 Combined with your style, your hair growth rate also determines your head-shaving frequency.
-If your hairs grow fast, you would need to put a razor to them ever so quickly.
-Generally speaking, Asian men grow hair the fastest followed by Caucasian and black.
+If your hairs grow fast, you would need to put a razor on them ever so quickly.
+Generally speaking, Asian men grow hair the fastest followed by Caucasians and black.
 Plus, your rate of hair growth tends to slow down as you age.
 So, older men will have to shave less frequently than younger men.

 Another important factor that will have a bearing on your shaving frequency is your skin type.
 If you have a sensitive skin type, you would hate to put your scalp under regular tests.
-Sensitive skin is more prone to irritation and the more you will shave it will be more susceptible to that.
+Sensitive skin is more prone to irritation and the more you will shave it will be more susceptible to.
 Thus, decrease your shaving frequency if you have sensitive skin.